A21 safety package

 A21/A25 junction improvements

-Our review of the A21 / A25 junction highlighted several incidents at this junction, so we’ve improved the signage and road markings at this junction during 2021 and continue to monitor its impact on safety of the junction.
+Our review of the A21 / A25 junction highlighted several incidents at this junction, so we’ve improved the signage and road markings at this junction in 2021 and continue to monitor its impact on safety of the junction.

 Sevenoaks Bypass laybys